sansevieria growing out of rocks.

 Air Cleaner and Night Breather

 It is noted as an excellent air cleaner and removes toxins in the atmosphere as per the famous NASA studies.
-However, it has been noted that you really need a lot of plants to clean the air in a bedroom, and the conditions for the study cannot match those of a house.
+However, you really need a lot of plants to clean the air in a bedroom, and the conditions for the study cannot match those of a house.
+It produces oxygen at night unlike most plants.

 Toxic